Skip to content

 Quick Start Guide

-IbisGraph is a graph analytics library built on top of Ibis, allowing you to perform graph operations on data stored in various backends supported by Ibis.
-The main benefit of the IbisGraph is that data is staying in the backend and all the operations are done in this backend.
+IbisGraph is a graph analytics library built on top of Ibis.
+It lets you run graph operations directly on data that already lives in backends supported by Ibis.

 Installation